Data Shapley in One Training Run: Background of Data Shapley

 In simple terms, the Shapley value is a weighted average of the \emph{marginal contribution} $\U(S \cup \{z\}) - \U(S)$, i.e., the utility change when the point $z$ is added to different $S$s.
 For simplicity, we often write $\phi_z$ when the utility function is clear from the context.
 The popularity of the Shapley value is attributable to the fact that it is the \emph{unique} data value notion satisfying four axioms: Null player, Symmetry, Linearity, and Efficiency.
 The mathematical definitions of these axioms are deferred to Appendix \ref{appendix:shapley-axioms}.
 Here, we introduce the \emph{linearity} axiom which will be used later.

-\begin{theorem}[Linearity of the Shapley value \cite{shapley1953value}] For any of two utility functions $\U_1, \U_2$ and any $\alpha_1, \alpha_2 \in \R$, we have $\phi_{z} \left( \alpha_{1} \U_{1}+\alpha_{2} \U_{2}\right)=\alpha_{1} \phi_z\left(\U_{1}\right)+$ $\alpha_{2} \phi_z\left( \U_{2}\right)$. \end{theorem}
+\begin{theorem}[Linearity of the Shapley value \citep{shapley1953value}] For any of two utility functions $\U_1, \U_2$ and any $\alpha_1, \alpha_2 \in \R$, we have $\phi_{z} \left( \alpha_{1} \U_{1}+\alpha_{2} \U_{2}\right)=\alpha_{1} \phi_z\left(\U_{1}\right)+$ $\alpha_{2} \phi_z\left( \U_{2}\right)$. \end{theorem}

-\textbf{Retraining-based Data Shapley.} The convention of defining the utility function for Data Shapley as $\U(S) = \metric(\A(S))$ was introduced in the seminal works of \cite{ghorbani2019data} and \cite{jia2019towards}, where $\A$ is a learning algorithm such as a neural network trained by stochastic gradient descent (SGD) or its variants.
+\textbf{Retraining-based Data Shapley.} The convention of defining the utility function for Data Shapley as $\U(S) = \metric(\A(S))$ was introduced in \citet{ghorbani2019data}, where $\A$ is a learning algorithm such as a neural network trained by stochastic gradient descent (SGD) or its variants.
 With this choice of utility function, the precise calculation of the Shapley value requires retraining models on various subsets of the data.
 This is because the marginal contribution of a data point, $\U(S \cup \{z\}) - \U(S)$, can only be obtained by training models on both $S$ and $S \cup \{z\}$ and comparing their performance.
 As a result, we refer to this method as "\emph{Retraining-based Data Shapley}".

-Besides the high computational costs, Retraining-based Data Shapley also suffers from (1) \emph{highly unstable value scores} for stochastic learning algorithms \citep{wang2023data}, and (2) conceptual issues related to its \emph{inability to assess the contribution to a specific trained model} (detailed in Appendix \ref{appendix:retraining-based-shapley-limitations}).
-These limitations further restrict its practical applications in real-world scenarios.
+\textbf{Limitations beyond efficiency (detailed in Appendix \ref{appendix:retraining-based-shapley-limitations})}: In addition to the high computational costs, we emphasize that retraining-based Data Shapley also suffers from the following limitations: \textbf{(1) Highly unstable value scores:} When stochastic learning algorithms such as SGD are used, the resulting value scores can be highly unstable \citep{wang2023data}.
+This instability may lead to unreliable results and potential violations of Shapley value's fairness axioms. \textbf{(2) Conceptual limitations:} Retraining-based Data Shapley measures the average data contribution to the learning process itself, across many retrainings on different data subsets.
+As a result, it produces attribution scores that apply broadly to the algorithm but fail to reflect the data contribution to a specific training run.
+On the other hand, providing insights into how individual data points contribute to the deployed model enables more targeted analysis and debugging, thereby improving model interpretability.